Horror Fiction in Seven Spooky Steps: Plot

 Britta's (Gillian Jacobs) anonymous personality tests indicate that one study group member is deeply disturbed and homicidal.
 She tries to identify the individual by observing the group's reactions to a horror story.
-In her story, a couple, played by Britta and Jeff (Joel McHale), makes out in a car until an escaped psychopath attacks.
+In her story, a couple, played by herself and Jeff (Joel McHale), makes out in a car until an escaped psychopath attacks.
 Abed (Danny Pudi) criticizes the story as cliched and offers an improved version.
 The group proceeds to tell their own "horror" stories, all taking place in a cabin.

 In Abed's story, he and Britta visit a secluded cabin.
 Abed takes every logical precaution, such as bringing a radio and awaiting the escaped psychopath by standing back-to-back holding knives, boring everyone.
 In Annie's (Alison Brie) romantic story, she is a schoolteacher who tames Jeff, a vampire, by teaching him how to read.
 When Jeff turns on Annie, she reveals herself to be a werewolf and mutilates him, horrifying the group.
 In Troy's (Donald Glover) story, he and Abed are fighter pilots who encounter a crazed doctor, Pierce (Chevy Chase), who sews them together.
 However, this gives Troy and Abed psychokinetic powers, with which they knock Pierce unconscious.
 As revenge, they sew Pierce's buttocks to his chest and swap his hands and feet, creeping out the group.
 In Pierce's story, he is a stud surrounded by sultry versions of Annie, Shirley (Yvette Nicole Brown), and Britta.
 When Abed and Troy, as stereotypical hood film characters, invade his home, Pierce easily subdues them, baffling the group.
 In Shirley's story, the Rapture occurs while the other group members party and use drugs.
 The Devil, portrayed by Dean Pelton (Jim Rash), enters, but Shirley holds him off temporarily before rising to Heaven, leaving the others to be tortured, offending the group.

 Bored, the group tries to leave.
 Britta stops them by revealing the test results and explaining how the disturbed individual could kill them.
 Her gruesome descriptions and the flickering lights create alarm.
 To calm everyone down, Jeff tells a story wherein a hookman attacks the group.
-After questioning by Jeff, the hookman reveals himself to be Chang (Ken Jeong) and asks for a hug, and the group accepts him warmly.
+After being questioned by Jeff, the hookman reveals himself to be Chang (Ken Jeong) and asks for a hug, and the group accepts him warmly.
 Jeff's story, however, fails to calm his friends, as they think he's trying to divert attention away from himself.
 Jeff admits he filled out his test paper randomly, frustrating the group.
 Annie checks the papers and realizes Britta scanned them upside down.
 The corrected results reveal that every group member except one is crazy.
 The group decides not to determine who it is so they can each hope they are the sane one.
 The final shot reveals that Abed was the one member of the group who tested as sane.